felipe-sanches/data_science/README.md

 # Felipe Sanches

-Computer student at UFBA - Federal University of Bahia Researcher in the areas of Free Software, Data Science, Protection of Personal Data (General Law for the Protection of Personal Data - LGPD and Marco Civil da Internet) and Administration of Linux Servers.
+Computer student at UFBA - Federal University of Bahia Researcher in Free Software, Data Science, Protection of Personal Data (General Law for the Protection of Personal Data - LGPD and Marco Civil da Internet) and Administration of Linux Servers areas.

-**Background in:** Free Software, Protection of Personal Data, Administração de Sistemas Linux.
+**Background in:** Free Software, Protection of Personal Data, Administration of Linux Servers.

 **Links:**